weiclav/KNIME_metanodes/README.md

 ## List of used programs and extensions and the respective licences

 Metanodes are made within docker container running KNIME accessible via VNC (https://github.com/OmicsWorkflows/KNIME_docker_vnc).
 The current version of the docker environment contains the following list of programs.
 Version numbers and the licenses might differ based on your local installation.
 Please inspect your local installation and contact us if you can not locate your local version and or license terms associated to the used metanode(s).
+Some applications may be provided to the metanodes separately, these are mentioned in Other applications section.

 #### Programs